“GCPY Grant 2020“

 Pediatric gliomatosis cerebri (GCP or GCI) families gathered at the 3rd International Congress on GCI have decided to join their efforts and launch a Request for Applications (RFA) to support international research focused on this type of cancer.
 In this way, families can demonstrate their commitment to the scientific research as a basis for knowledge and improvement in diagnosis and the treatments for this disease that has shaken their lives.

-The grant is still open to other possible international collaborations, but it is currently funded between four family associations:
+The grant is still open to other possible international collaborations, but it is currently funded between five family associations:

 - Izas, la princesa guisante (Spain)